scottokinawa/UBER_NYC/README.md

 - Except for the the first hour in the morning, Rides seem to steadily increase for every hour in the day.

 LYFT Data:
--What was interesting about LYFT is that for one it was not as popular and the hours being utilized greatly differed from UBER.
+What was interesting about LYFT is that for one it was not as popular and the hours being utilized greatly differed from UBER.

 # Next Steps
-- I want to create a heatmap of all the longitudes and latitudes to map out where the rides where taking place.
+I want to create a heatmap of all the longitudes and latitudes to map out where the rides where taking place.

 I hope people will find my EDA interesting!